bhanupratapsinghcs/Gla-c-prgramming/README.md

 # Gla-c-prgramming
-~This repository  is about the c programs to whom I have gone through.
+~This repository  is about the c programs which I have learn in beginning phase.